bwl21/zupfnoter/30_sources/DD_Zupfnoter/DD_zupfnoter.md

 * this is done by the method `javascript_include_analytics` which is defined in the related rake tasks.
 * for localhost, the method is not defined, and therefore the template does not include the script

+## handling drag and drop

+Drag and drop is implemented by opal_svg.
+There is a global drag_end-Handler installed in controller.rb ()  `@harpnote_preview_printer.on_annotation_drag_end do |info|`

+Info returns the key and the value of the configuration parameter to be changed.

+We uase the library svg.min.js (https://github.com/svgdotjs/svg.js) to manipulate the SVG nodes in partiucular we have draggable() from there.

+we get the nodes by SVG.get which itself finds them by id an subsequently adopts them.
+This allows to produce SVG using string operations.

 # build environments

 ## rvm ruby homebrew etc